 In the process of establishing Base and ECA Case demands, the energy content difference between IFO and marine distillate was taken into account.
 Broadly, to deliver the same energy content, approximately 1.06 barrels of DMA/DMB is needed to replace 1 barrel of IFO.
-Consequently, expressed in barrels, the volume of fuel under the global standard and global with ECA shift is higher at 7.86 mbd then the pre-shift 7.31 mbd projected for 2030 (Table 7).
+Consequently, expressed in barrels, the volume of fuel under the global standard and with the shift to an ECA is higher at 7.86 mbd than the preshift projection of 7.31 mbd for 2030 (Table 7).
 Shifting between DMB and DMA was assumed to not have any significant impact on required fuel volumes.

-This fuels study needed to be consistent with the MCE2 air quality modeling study, conducted to support the Mexican ECA proposal, in terms of the assumed 2030 volume of "Mexican ECA" fuel.
-Those data had been taken from a 2012 EERA analysis for the Battelle Institute (Battelle 2012).
-As indicated in Table 6, the EERA assessment of 952 million tpa of global $CO_2$ emissions in 2011/2012 agreed closely with the IMO's assessed 957 million tpa.
-Of this global total, EERA assessed the 2011 Mexican ECA fuel emissions at 178.2 million tpa of $CO_2$ , i.e. some 19% of the global total.
-EERA then applied a 5% per year growth rate to both the global and Mexican ECA volumes through 2030 to arrive at a projected global 2404 million tpa for 2030.
-The IMO average of four BAU scenarios, in contrast, embodies a 1.53% per year growth rate to 2030 with the result that the EERA 2030 projection is twice that of the IMO 4 BAU scenarios average.
-Translating into million bpd, the IMO four BAU average equates to 7.31 mbd 2030 - at 2011/2012 fuel mix - whereas the EERA projection is essentially twice that.
+This fuels study needed to be consistent, in terms of the assumed volume of "Mexican ECA" fuel in 2030, with the air quality modeling study conducted through the Commission for Environmental Cooperation (CEC) to support the Mexican ECA proposal.
+Those data were taken from a 2012 EERA analysis for the Battelle Memorial Institute (EERA 2012).
+As indicated in Table 6, the EERA assessment of 952 million tonnes per year (mtpa) of global CO2 emissions in 2011-2012 agreed closely with the IMO's assessed 957 mtpa.
+Of this global total, EERA assessed the 2011 Mexican ECA fuel emissions at 178.2 mtpa of CO2 - i.e., about 19% of the global total.
+EERA then applied a 5% per year growth rate to both the global and

+Mexican ECA volumes through 2030, to arrive at a projected global of 2,404 mtpa for 2030.
+The IMO average of four BAU scenarios, in contrast, embodies a 1.53% per year growth rate to 2030, with the result that the EERA 2030 projection is twice that of the average of these four IMO scenarios.
+Translated into bpd, the average of the four IMO scenarios equates to 7.31 mbpd in 2030 (with the 2011-2012 fuel mix), whereas the EERA projection of 13.86 mbpd is essentially twice that.
 The EERA projection for Mexican ECA fuel equates to 2.98 million bpd.

-Since the IMO's reported marine fuel volumes are higher to begin with than those generally embodied in EIA and IEA projections, and since using the EERA projection for global fuel would, in EnSys' view, have been excessive and have led to a distorted outlook, the decision was taken to use the IMO projection for global marine fuel demand in the WORLD modeling analysis.
-Conversely, and as explained, the decision was taken - for the sake of consistency with the air modeling analysis - to use the EERA "Mexico" ECA volume of 2.98 million bpd.
-In practice, this meant shifting approximately half the projected Base Case volume of global 0.5% sulfur fuel to 0.1% sulfur ECA fuel standard.
-As such the view was taken that this could more realistically reflect potentially several regions shifting to ECA's and - as such - represented again a highly conservative approach to assessing potential costs.
+Since the IMO's reported marine fuel volumes are higher to begin with than those generally embodied in EIA and International Energy Agency (IEA) projections, and since using the EERA projection for global fuel would, in EnSys' view, have been excessive and have led to a distorted outlook, the decision was taken to use the IMO projection for global marine fuel demand in the WORLD modeling analysis.
+Conversely, the decision was taken-as mentioned, for the sake of consistency with the air modeling analysis-to use the EERA Mexican ECA volume of 2.98 million bpd.
+In practice, this meant shifting approximately half the projected Base Case volume of global 0.5% sulfur fuel to the 0.1% sulfur ECA fuel standard.
+As such, the view was that this could more realistically reflect potentially several regions shifting to ECAs, and thus represented again a highly conservative approach to assessing potential costs.
 The 2.98 million bpd shift was necessarily spread across multiple regions in the WORLD Model ECA Case.
-As discussed later in the report, the effect was to significantly raise the absolute levels of total refining investment and global product supply cost increase but may not have greatly overstated costs when expressed as dollars per tonne or barrel of fuel shifted to ECA standard.
+As discussed later in the report, the effect was to significantly raise the absolute levels of total refining investment and the increase in global product supply cost, but may not have greatly overstated costs when expressed as dollars per tonne or barrel of fuel shifted to the ECA standard.